In California, a felony is any offense that can result in a maximum sentence of over one year in jail.

 Mitigating and aggravating factors

-For example, an “aggravating factor” could include whether a weapon was used to commit the underlying crime, or whether the felony crime was included violence or victim injuries.
+For example, an “aggravating factor” could include whether a weapon was used to commit the underlying crime or whether the felony crime included violence or victim injuries.

-“Mitigating factors” could include the defendant has little or no prior criminal record, or if they were only a minor participant in committing the felony crime.
+“Mitigating factors” could include the defendant's little or no prior criminal record or being a minor participant in committing the felony crime.

 What is Felony Probation in California?